 22. Baby Braids

-25. Voluminous Blowout
+24. Voluminous Blowout

 Another ‘90s look that should be on your radar is the fluffy hair trend.
 “I’ve noticed people are requesting more easy-going super low maintenance but premium looking hair,” says Clark.
 “Around the holidays people don’t really want to fuss with their hair because they have so much to prepare for the holidays.
 Even a few loose curls are just enough!”
 This Kate Middleton-approved blowout is achieved by dividing your hair into sections and applying a smoothing oil before (and after) every run with the blow dryer.
 For a sleeker look, go over the sections again with a flat iron and use a hairspray to leave a silky, shiny finish behind.

-26. Hollywood Flip
+25. Hollywood Flip

-28. Loose Dutch Braid
+27. Loose Dutch Braid

 If you’re keeping things casual but chic, this loose braid is right for you.
 It doesn’t take too much of your time—so you can get back to wrapping any last-minute gifts.
 McKernan notes this style is great after a blowout and perfect for people with fine hair (especially those that have a difficult time holding a curl).
 Just remember to secure it with an elastic band, leave a few pieces out for that loose finish and a spritz of dry shampoo to keep the whole look together.

 28. Intricate Cornrows

 “Styles with chic, straight backs or cornrows braided into hearts and other unique shapes are a fun way to express yourself and your creativity,” says Courtney.
 If you’re not much of a braider, reach out to a professional and provide references (like the one of Yara Shahidi above) to get the exact look that you want for the holidays.
 When you’re marveling at your creation, use edge control to lay down your baby hairs for a sleeker look.
 Courtney also suggests adding beads, clips, glitter and even a pop of color to give it a seasonal flair.